nthmost/illuminate/README.rst

   Using illuminate as a python module
   Parsing orphan binaries (e.g. just ErrorMetrics.bin)

-Also, as of version 0.5, Illuminate supports the reading of active (in-progress) sequencing runs.
+Also, as of version 0.5, Illuminate supports the reading of active (in-progress) sequencing runs for Tile, Index, and Quality metrics.

 But first you'll need to get set up.
 Jump to "Requirements" below.